Kumar0408/Todo-task-list-app/README.md

+#  TO-DO APP

-A simple GUI app to create and edit to-do task
+A simple GUI app to create and edit to-do tasks

 cli.py -> This script for creating to-do list through command line.